 Rainforest Tree Houses

-This book takes a simple look at what it means to live in a city.
-It examines what you can find in a city, why people choose to live there, and the risks people might have because of living in a city, such as pollution.
-The book also looks at how people adapt to living in cities and the different things people can do in their daily lives, from working in a skyscraper to visiting the zoo!
+This book takes a simple look at what it means to live by a river.
+It examines basic geographical features, why people choose to live there, and the risks people might have because of living by a river, such as flooding.
+The book also looks at how people adapt to living by rivers and the different things both adults and children do in their daily lives, from getting a boat to travel places to going swimming!

 Rainforest Tree Houses Articles